 Developing inclusive lifelong learning policies and practices in the Global South

-This activity is a three-day symposium on lifelong learning (LLL) for vulnerable youths and adults that will bring participants together to share knowledge, develop solutions, and build partnerships that will result in various outputs, including a report showcasing findings and recommendations, a series of policy briefs, and a research proposal.
+This activity was a three-day symposium on lifelong learning (LLL) for vulnerable youths and adults that brought participants together to share knowledge, develop solutions, and build partnerships that resulted in various outputs, including a report showcasing findings and recommendations, a series of policy briefs, and a research proposal.

 Yet, UNESCO’s Global Report on Adult Learning and Education (2019) shows that LLL opportunities are unevenly distributed among neighbourhoods and groups, leaving the poor, the elderly, minorities, persons with disabilities, and women behind.
 A challenge in many low-income countries is to build a system of LLL that is inclusive of, accessible to, and relevant to everyone regardless of their socioeconomic, religious or ethnic background, gender, age, or location.
 In short, it should be LLL that everyone in the society can benefit from.

 Understanding that there is a need to re-evaluate and rethink the existing LLL policies and practices to ensure that they meet the needs and interests of communities, especially those in vulnerable low-income neighbourhoods, we will hold a three-day symposium at Mount Kenya University (Kenya) in Spring 2021.